 Daymarks versus Daytime Lights

-Traditionally leading lights, particularly those powered by batteries, were secured during daylight, with the daytime signal provided by leading marks.
+Traditionally leading lights, particularly those powered by batteries, were switched offduring daylight, with the daytime signal provided by leading marks.
 Recent efficiency improvements in optics combined with solar power have allowed expanded use of daytime leading lights, even when commercial power is not readily available.
 The following are some points to consider when deciding on the daytime signal:

 Marks are simple.
 Having no moving parts they require little maintenance and so are more reliable than lights.
 Smaller marks are also easy to maintain, with no special training required for servicing personnel.

 Daytime leading lights provide a superior signal.
 In marginal conditions they can be seen further than day marks.
 Furthermore, substituting lights for large marks may result in less costly tower structures and foundations.
 Daytime lights, however, require more complex lighting and power systems, which will increase hardware costs and the technical demands on the servicing personnel.
-The higher initial equipment costs will likely be more than offset by reduced structural costs.
+However, the higher initial equipment costs will likely be more than offset by reduced structural costs.

 Colour and Flashes